uzayyli/Haxball-Headless-Bot/README.md

 # Main Features
 - Automatically mutes spammers
-- You can blacklist players based on IP address or nickname
+- You can blacklist players based on auth, IP address or nickname
 - A lot of handy chat commands and hidden admin mode
 - Command prefix is `.` (`!` also works)